danbev/learning-crypto/notes/sscs.md

 this process, similar to how Let's Encrypt made it simpler to get certificate to be used with web sites.
 Sigstore also provides tools to verify signatures and a transparency log to store signatures.
-So that allows us to sign the end product and publish the code-signing certs to the transparancy log and verify our artifact.
+So that allows us to sign the end product and publish the signatures to the transparancy log and verify our artifact.

 But how can we trust what was built, like if I build this on my local laptop I could replace a source code file with a backdoor and still be able to produce a valid signature and end product/artifact.
 This is also the case if a build server is used, and we need something more.

 This is where another project named [in-toto](./in-toto.md) comes into play.
-It contains tools to define steps of a build process, assigns someone that is responsible for each step, and who also signs the artifact produced by that step.
+It contains tools to define steps of a build process, assign someone that is responsible for each step, and who also signs the artifact produced by that step.
 Each step is signed by the person responsible for that step, called the funtionary, and then all the steps are signed by a product owner.
 This will